For Host Companies

 - The host is expected to provide the participant with a “real life” experience in his or her career field as normally practiced in the United States including exposure to various aspects of the business or occupation and activities designed with the participant’s career level and interest in mind.
 Programs should be clearly defined and expectations, requirements, and activities specified in the training plan.
 Program elements should not be changed without approval from Cultural Vistas.

-- The host should provide or make available opportunities for the participant to learn about American culture through office related events and outside the office.
+- The host should provide or make available opportunities for the participant to learn about American culture through events in and outside the office.

 - The host must ensure participants notify us of their arrival and complete all required evaluation forms.